fenghuiyu/academic-kickstart/content/home/about.md

   interests = [
     "Quantitative Methods in Finance and Risk Management", "Stochastic Modeling and Optimal Portfolio Management",
-    "Machine Learning and its Application in Finance and Actuarial Science", "Computational and Data-driven Innovation in Interdisciplinary Science" ]
+    "Applied Probability, Applied Data Science, Machine Learning and its Application", "Computational and Data-driven Innovation in Interdisciplinary Science" ]